pingcap/community/votes/0700-fixdb-as-tidb-reviewer.md

 ## Proposal

-[@fixdb](https://github.com/fixdb) has actively contributed to TiDB's planner and have a deep knowledge of the optimizer module of the morden datebase system.
+[@fixdb](https://github.com/fixdb) has actively contributed to TiDB's planner and has a deep knowledge of the optimizer module of the modern datebase system.

 * [the authored pull requests](https://github.com/pingcap/tidb/commits?author=fixdb).